paldhous/ucb/2015/dataviz/md_raw/class12.md

  	//responsive
 	var w = parseInt(d3.select(".container").style("width"), 10);
 ```
-This code reads the width of the div with the class `container`, which we are using to hold the chart, and sets the variable `w`, used to define the width of the chart, accordingly. (`parseInt())` simple ensures that the value is returned as a whole number, or integer, see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).
+This code reads the width of the div with the class `container`, which we are using to hold the chart, and sets the variable `w`, used to define the width of the chart, accordingly. (`parseInt())` simply ensures that the value is returned as a whole number, or integer, see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

-Now insert the following section of code right at the end of the script, just before the `<script>` tag.
+Now insert the following section of code right at the end of the script, just before the closing `</script>` tag.

 ```JavaScript
 	//resize chart on window resize